What is Laser Vision Correction?

 There is a very good chance that you are, with today's technology, although a thorough evaluation will be necessary first to be sure.
 Click here to take the Self Evaluation Test.

 Where is the procedure performed?

-The surgery is performed at Dr. Violin's state of the art Laser Vision Correction facility, The Laser Eye Center of Quincy.
-However, your consultation takes place at Dr. Violin's office in Norwood.
+The surgery is performed at our state of the art Laser Vision Correction facility, The Laser Eye Center of Quincy.
+However, your consultation takes place at our office in Norwood.

 Do I have to go without my contact lenses before having Laser Vision Correction?

 Yes, depending on of what type of lenses you have, how often you wear them, and how many years you have been wearing them.
 Dr. Moreira will advise you regarding the length of time to leave your lenses out prior to your evaluation, and prior to your surgery.

 Can I have Laser Vision Correction while I am pregnant or breastfeeding?

 The hormones present in your system both during pregnancy and while you are breastfeeding can affect your vision, therefore it is best to wait until after your pregnancy, or after you have finished nursing to consider Laser Vision Correction.

 How old do I have to be for Laser Vision Correction?

 The minimum age for Laser Vision Correction is 18, but more importantly, your eyeglass prescription must be stable.
 If your refractive error is still changing significantly from year to year, you should not consider any procedure until it has been stable for two to three years.